Tosaaaki/piphawk-ai/README.md

 docker build --platform linux/amd64 -f Dockerfile .
 ```

+The Dockerfile copies the `config` directory so YAML files like `strategy.yml`
+are bundled into the image.
+When you start the job runner container, these
+parameters are loaded automatically.

 Use the same flag when building `backend/Dockerfile.api` or
 `backend/Dockerfile.job`.
 Note that running these x86 containers under
 emulation can be slower and some dependencies may not behave exactly the same